Game Assets | Video Game Development | Autodesk

 A game asset is any deliverable content item for a video game, including 3D models, textures, animations and sounds.

-Some of the software tools needed to create game assets include programmes for making concept art and textures such as GIMP (2D) and Autodesk Mudbox (US Site) (3D), 3D modelling programs such as Autodesk Maya and 3ds Max, character animation software like Autodesk MotionBuilder (US Site) and game asset management/project management software.
+Some of the software tools needed to create game assets include programs for making concept art and textures such as GIMP (2D) and Autodesk Mudbox (3D), 3D modelling programs such as Autodesk Maya and 3ds Max, character animation software like Autodesk MotionBuilder (US site) and game asset management/project management software.

 Once you have and know the basics of one or more software programs mentioned in the question above, game asset creation normally unfolds in the following steps: conceive, model, texture, rig, animate and optimise.